leventefrks/por-es-sar/README.md

 - Sass

 ## Support
-Feel free to contact me and share your ideas or if you find something.
+Feel free to contact me if you found something or have better solutions, ideas.